-Effective September 30, 2018, the Company no longer recognized net oil and gas revenue, production and operating expenses or depreciation and depletion expenses, and the Company's results for the five quarters ended December 31, 2019 primarily reflected general and administrative expenses of the Company.
-For the quarter ended September 30, 2018, the Company recognized impairments of assets in India and Bangladesh, net of associated liabilities, totaling \$221 million (reducing the carrying value of these balance sheet items to nil), partially offset by recognition of a gain on revaluation of long-term debt of \$211 million.
-Net loss for the quarter ended March 31, 2020 resulted from a reversal of impairment of \$28 million, more than offset by a loss on revaluation of long-term debt of \$26 million, current tax expenses of \$2 million.
+The Company's quarterly results primarily reflected general and administrative expenses and.
+In addition, total net loss for the quarter ended March 31, 2021 included a provision of legal claim of the Company of \$2.2 million, partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by the subsidiary in India and total net loss for the quarter ended March 31, 2020 included a reversal of impairment of \$28 million which was offset by a loss on revaluation of long-term debt of \$26 million and current tax expenses of \$2 million.
 Refer to the Company's previously issued annual and interim MD&A's, available on SEDAR at www.sedar.com for further information regarding changes in the prior quarters.